Pursuit racing

 Pursuit racing is where two or more competitors (or teams) are either chasing after each other or chasing after a lead competitor or team.

 Cycling

 In cycling, pursuit racing is a form of track racing.

 In individual pursuit, two cyclists begin on opposite sides of the velodrome.
 After starting at the same time, each cyclist attempts to catch up to the other for the win.
 The cyclists are also timed, for comparison with other competitors.
 Men race for 4 km; women race for 3 km.
 At the Olympics beginning in 2012, individual pursuit is competed only as part of the omnium event.

 Team pursuit works similarly to individual pursuit.
-Two teams – each with three of four cyclists – start from opposite sides of the track.
+Two teams – each with three or four cyclists – start from opposite sides of the track.
 The team earns their time based on the third-finishing rider.
-All events are 4 km, although through the 2011-2012 season the women's competitions were three cyclists over 3 km.
+All events are 4 km, although through the 2011–2012 season the women's competitions were three cyclists over 3 km.